HVAC Revenue Recovery: Stop Losing Jobs You Already Paid For

 The old standard in HVAC was a 24-hour callback window.
 Then it dropped to same-day.
 Then one hour.
 The companies winning today are operating on a 60-second standard.

-When a call comes in and nobody's available to take it, the lead gets a response — a call back, a text, an engagement — within 60 seconds.
+When a call comes in and nobody's available to take it, the lead gets a response — a callback, a text, an engagement — within 60 seconds.
 Not from a voicemail robot.
 From an intelligent system that can have a real conversation, understand what the customer needs, and either book the appointment or route the call to the right person.

 This is where AI changes the game for HVAC contractors.
 Not the hype-cycle, write-my-emails kind of AI.
 Practical, purpose-built AI that does one thing extremely well: makes sure no lead ever falls through the cracks.